-Over two years, Roberto is traveling around the country filming interviews and brief documentary portraits with diverse people, ages 50 - 100.
+Roberto is traveling around the USA filming interviews and brief documentary portraits with diverse people, ages 50 - 100.

 The participants include a transgender Harvard astrophysicist; a retired Missouri church lady who teaches yoga; a struggling Vermont cattle farmer; a ballroom-dancing Chinese language teacher; a retired Navy officer who lost his son to cancer; a California mountain climber trying to make it as a Hollywood actor; a Puerto-Rican opera singer, and many others.